SPH73/uk-ge-results-dashboard-blog/README.md

 ## 1. <a>UX</a>

 My intention for the User Experience was to ensure that the site works on both mobile or desktop.
 Whilst a dashboard is more suited to a desktop sized screen, I focussed on balancing the size of the individual graphs such that they would be visible without being too small or too big on each media type.
 [DC.js has a method](https://dc-js.github.io/dc.js/docs/html/BaseMixin.html#useViewBoxResizing__anchor) that uses the `<svg>` element rather than chart `width` and `height` attributes, enabling the chart to resize responsively, whilst maintaining the aspect ratio, which helped me to achieve this.
 My aim was have to make the site appealing to the users; presenting the data in a way that is unambiguous so that they become engaged in their analysis.
-Additionally, I have endeavoured to create a site that is aesthetically pleasing by menas of colour, typography and layout.
+Additionally, I have endeavoured to create a site that is aesthetically pleasing through the use of colour, typography and layout using [Bootstrap4](https://getbootstrap.com/) and [Bootwatch Themes](https://bootswatch.com/)

 **_User: 1 - As a user interested in the election results, I want to be able to examine the data visually rather than from a text format so that I can absorb the results more efficiently.
 I want to be able to interact with the data by filtering it to for analysis and comparison._**

 **_User: 2 - As a user interested in the general history of the UK elections I want to be able to view a time-line of the results.
-In a graph I can gain a clearer perspective and be able to absorb more data at once._**
+In a graph I can gain a clearer perspective and be able to absorb more data at once and I would easily to see the changes over time._**

-_I have created charts from raw data specifically selecting charts that I feel best represent the data type.
-They will assist both types of users to achieve their goals.
+_I have specifically selected charts that I feel best represent the data type to assist both types of users to achieve their goals.
 Pie Charts are ideal for illustrating parts of a whole.
 A Bubble Chart effectively provides a multidemensional visualisation enabling users to see relationships and anomalies in the data.
 I chose these charts for the latest election results as they didn't have a year dimension._

 _The Historical Charts display a much larger dataset.
 The different dimensions are presented in separate charts.
 The `select menu` for this sub-section allows the users to interact with the charts by filtering the data to a single party over the period of a century, facilitating quick analysis of the data._